Skip to main content

 Bounded by the Severn and the Wye, historically travel by road was restricted.
 Cancelling the Severn Bridge tolls removed a barrier to access the Southern Forest.
 It shares motorway connectivity south to the M4 and north to the M50.
 Significant investment has been made laying fibre for digital communications making fast office and home-working a realistic choice for the new economy.

-The Visit Gloucestershire Local Enterprise Partnership’s ‘Invest in Gloucestershire’ website showcases the best that our county has to offer to the international business community and encourages growth through inward investment.
+Gloucestershire County Council's ‘Invest in Gloucestershire’ website showcases the best that our county has to offer to the international business community and encourages growth through inward investment.

 Market town regeneration